 Do not look for immediate benefits when you are building relationships.
-Try to be yourself when you are building relationships and help people if it is possible from your behalf.
-These relationships will turn into something better in future.
+Try to be yourself when you are building relationships and help people if it is possible on your behalf.
+These relationships will turn into something better in the future.

 8. Use Technology

 Is it important to think about technology when you are running a business?
 Definitely!
 Even if you are not running a tech company, do not ignore the power of technology and social media.
 A lot of people mix technology with digital marketing where these are completely different terms.
 Technology can help you automate different steps of your business to make production faster and the company more profitable.

 9. Ask for Help